Volunteer with Children in Argentina

 If you are a high school student and first-time traveler you may want to consider our High School Special programs in Argentina.

-This project is available for less than a month if you don't have time to join us for a month or more.
+The General Care Project in Argentina is available for less than a month if you don't have time to join us for a month or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.
 Volunteers who can only join us for one week work in the community dining hall placements, and can also participate in the Agriculture & Farming Project for one or two mornings during the week.